Balajibal/Read-and-Write-Image/README.md

+# Developed By: BALAJI N
+# Register Number 212220230006
+# To Read,display the image
 # READ AND WRITE AN IMAGE
 ## AIM
 To write a python program using OpenCV to do the following image manipulations.